pablop16n/web-docs-scorer/README.md

 The relationship is inversely proportional, the more punctuation each word characters, the less word characters the language will use on average.

+## Computing the penalty_score

+The subscores used to compute the **penalty_score* are: urls_score, numbers, punctuation, bad_chars and repeated segments

+These subscores are considered negative scores.
+They range on a scale from 0 to 1.
+A score of 1 in any of these indicators means that the text is good enough to not be penalized but less than 0.8 will have an important effect in the final score and less than 0.5 will penalize it severely.
+A 0 value in any of these scores thus means that the resulting value will be 0 in any case.

+processed with: `crawled_text_qualifier.custom_mean()`

+The _penalty_score_ unify the following scores: _url_score_, _punctuation_score_, _bad_chars_score_, _numbers_score_ and repeated_score.
+To calculate it the two lowest values are multiplied by the average of the rest of values:

+`first_minor_value * second_minor_value * average(other_values)`

+We prefer this solution to a simple average because the aim of these scores is to advertise about documents that stand out the desidered ratios.
+A classical average would overshadow low values, which are the most precious to our goal, and a simple multiplication of all scores would make it hard to work with more than 4 or 5 penalty variables.

+## Computing the quality_score

+processed with: `crawled_text_qualifier.valorate_text()`

+The final score is a summary of the others.
+The _language_score_ has an initial weigth of 80% (`language_score * 0.8`).
+The scores about segments length add the missing 20% (_big_segments_score_ and _largest_segments_score_).
+The resulting number is multiplied by the rest of scores using the _penalty_score_.
+The calculation is done this way:

+`(language_score * 0.8 + big_segments_score + largest_segments_score) * penalty_score`

 ## Future improvements